Dreaming381/Latios-Framework/Documentation~/Physics/Getting Started.md

     -   .ScheduleParallel – Run on multiple worker threads with Burst.

+    -   .ScheduleParallelUnsafe – Run on multiple worker threads with maximum parallelization.
+This is unsafe and should only be used for marking colliders as hit or for writing to an `EntityCommandBuffer.ParallelWriter`

-## Why is FindPairs so slow in a build?
+## Why is FindPairs so slow?

 Great question!
 Latios Physics internally schedules multiple generic jobs for FindPairs dynamically.
-The Burst Compiler currently does not support generic jobs in builds without explicit declarations of their concrete types.
+The Burst Compiler currently does not support generic jobs without declarations of their concrete types.

-Latios.Core introduced a new BurstPatcher in 0.2.0 which should resolve this problem, but I have not been able to test for all the different platforms which means it is likely broken on some of them.
-Check your build for a LatiosBurstPatched.dll.
-You can also check for lib_burst_generated.txt and see if the FindPairs jobs are being listed.

-If everything works correctly, FindPairs should be working much faster!
-In Mono builds, I typically see over a 100x improvement.
-And on IL2CPP I see a 50x improvement.
+Beginning in Physics 0.2.2, the dispatcher was updated to implicitly generate concrete instances of these generic jobs.
+However, this only works if a concrete instance of IFindPairsProcessor is passed into the FindPairs function.
+Invoking FindPairs in a generic context with a generic IFindPairsProcessor is not supported by Burst.

+Prior to Physics 0.2.2, the dispatcher relied on a tool called BurstPatcher.
+However, BurstPatcher is now deprecated.

+With Burst, FindPairs typically runs 20x – 100x faster.